The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: RG Analysis

 \bea \Delta_X &=& \Delta (Log_{10}{{M_X} \over {1 GeV}})\nonumber \\ | m| &=& 10^{16.25 + \Delta_X } {{|\lambda|}\over {g\sqrt{ 4 |\tilde{a} + \tilde{w}|^2 + 2 |\tilde{p}+ \tilde{\omega}|^2 }}} GeV \eea

 It is thus clear that this factor will enter every superheavy mass so that they must all rise or fall in tandem with $M_X$ i.e with $\Delta_X$.

-In Figs. 3,4,5, for the case of the old MSGUT, we give examples of regions of the complex $ x-$plane which are compatible with the unification constraints (\ref{criteria}) for characteristic representative values of the diagonal couplings.
-As either of the couplings $\lambda,\eta$ is lowered below magnitudes of order unity the region of the x-plane where the three unification constraints (\ref{criteria}) are simultaneously satisfied changes in a characteristic way.
-The twin lobes (Fig. 3) in the first and fourth quadrants rotate towards the second and third quadrants respectively (Figs 3,4,5).
-The same behaviour is observed in the case of the NMSGUT but with the twist that the dependence on the parameter $\rho$ can induce a considerable broadening of the allowed region when $\rho$ is in a critical region near $\rho_c=.15$ (Figs 6,7,8) and the other diagonal couplings are $\sim 1$.
+The SO(10) gauge coupling in this formula may be improved by using its threshold corrected value.

-An even more remarkable feature of both these sets of plots is that the allowed regions of the x-plane are dominantly those where the unification scale is raised above $10^{17.25} GeV$(the darkest shaded parts of Figs. 3-8).
-Thus the NMSGUT seems to point unequivocally and generically towards a resolution of the difficulties with $d=5$ baryon decay and a too low gauge Landau pole by an across the board elevation of GUT scale masses.
+In Fig 3. we have given a contour plot over the complex $x$-plane obeying constraints (\ref{criteria}) with the superpotential couplings taken from a typical solution of the type found found in\cite{nmsgutII}.
+A noteworthy feature is that the allowed regions of the x-plane are dominantly those where the unification scale is raised above $10^{17.25} GeV$(the darkest shaded parts of Fig.\ref{ListallwdregnSol1}).
+We find that this behaviour is generic when one restricts the slow parameters to values $\simeq O(1)$ and also occurs around the viable parameter sets we have found\cite{nmsgutII,nmsgutIII} by fitting the fermion data.
+Thus the NMSGUT points towards a resolution of the difficulties with $d=5$ baryon decay and a too low gauge Landau pole by an across the board elevation of GUT scale masses.